AlbinoGazelle/PyDetect/README.md

-# Automated Detections
+# PyDetect

-Collection of scripts to create detections in multiple platforms.
+Collection of scripts to create detections in various security platforms.

 Currently supports:
 - Microsoft Sentinel